 Founder & CEO of KKM Financial

 Jeff Kilburg is the Founder & CEO of KKM Financial.
-Mr. Kilburg, known in the industry as "Killir", has been trading the markets for nearly fifteen years.
-Jeff started his career at the CBOE in Chicago.
-After working at Jon & Pete Najarian's Mercury Trading, he moved to the CBOT, now known as the CME Group.
+Mr. Kilburg has been trading the markets for over fifteen years.
+Jeff started his career at the CBOE in Chicago, IL.
+After working at Jon & Pete Najarian's Mercury Trading, he moved across the street to the CBOT, now known as the CME Group.

-He started trading his own fund in the 30-year Bond pit in the late 1990's, then assumed a top-step position in the 10-year Note pit and has traded more than $20B (notional value) worth of US Treasuries.
+After spending time working with Ritchie Capital Markets in the Bond option pits, he started trading his own fund in the 30-year Bond futures pit in the late 1990's, then assumed a top-step position in the 10-year Note pit and has traded more than $20B (notional value) worth of US Treasuries.
 KKM's strategies utilize Futures, Stocks, Options, and ETFs.
-As a Financial market expert with a wide range of expertise, Jeff regularly appears on CNBC's "Fast Money" and "Power Lunch" as an official CNBC Contributor.
+As a Financial market expert with a wide range of expertise, Jeff regularly appears on CNBC's "Futures Now", "Fast Money", "Power Lunch" as an official CNBC Contributor.
 He also provides insight to "Squawk Box," "Squawk on the Street," and "Closing Bell."
-In addition, Jeff is regularly featured on Yahoo Finance’s “BreakOut” show.
+In addition, Jeff is regularly featured on Yahoo Finance’s.
+Additionally, Mr. Kilburg can be viewed in Japan weekly on the show, "StockVoice".
 Jeff has been publicly credited with calling the historic low in the 10-year Note of 2012.